Davis–Besse Nuclear Power Station: 1977 first stuck-open pilot-operated relief valve

 On September 24, 1977, the relief valve for the reactor pressurizer failed to close when the reactor, running at only 9% power, shut down because of a disruption in the feedwater system.

+This incident later became a precursor to the Three Mile Island accident, in which a pilot-operated relief valve also became stuck open, leaking thousands of gallons of coolant water into the basement of the reactor building.

 1985 loss of feedwater event

 On June 9, 1985, the main feedwater pumps, used to supply water to the reactor steam generators, shut down.
 A control room operator then attempted to start the auxiliary (emergency) feedwater pumps.
 These pumps both tripped on overspeed conditions because of operator error.
 This incident was originally classified an "NRC Unusual Event" (the lowest classification the NRC uses) but it was later determined that it should have been classified a "site area emergency".

 1998 tornado

-On June 24, 1998 the station was struck by an F2 tornado.
+On June 24, 1998, the station was struck by an F2 tornado.
 The plant's switchyard was damaged and access to external power was disabled.
 The plant's reactor automatically shut down at 8:42 pm and an alert (the next to lowest of four levels of severity) was declared at 9:18 pm.
 The plant's emergency diesel generators powered critical facility safety systems until external power could be restored.